pcbzmani/investment_tracking/README.md

 A personal finance application built with Streamlit and Pandas.

 ## Features
-- **Privacy First**: Stateless architecture ensures NO data is stored on the server.
-Your data stays on your device.
+- **Google Sheets Backend**: Data is saved immediately to the cloud.
+Access it from your mobile device via the Google Sheets app.
 - **Track Finances**: Record Income and Expenses with categories.
-- **Monthly Data Management**: Upload your monthly Excel file, make edits, and download the updated version.
 - **Analytics Dashboard**: View spending trends, category breakdowns, and key metrics.
+- **Dynamic Filters**: Drill down by Date Range and Category.
-- **Power BI Ready**: Data remains in standard Excel format for external dashboards.
+- **Power BI Ready**: Connect Power BI directly to the Google Sheet.

 ## Installation